 Prior to joining Ncondezi in 2010, he was an investment banker at JP Morgan, predominantly focused on natural resources.

-£650,000 Placing, Subscriptions and Development Update Ncondezi Energy Limited (“Ncondezi” or the “Company”) (AIM: NCCL) is pleased to announce that …
+Ncondezi Energy Limited (“Ncondezi” or the “Company”) (AIM: NCCL) is pleased to announce that it has raised a total of …

-Ncondezi Energy Limited (“Ncondezi” or the “Company”) (AIM: NCCL) is pleased to announce that it has finalised a binding agreement …
+Ncondezi Energy Limited (“Ncondezi” or the “Company”) (AIM: NCCL) is pleased to announce a target signature date for the Engineering, …

-Ncondezi Energy Limited (“Ncondezi” or the “Company”) (AIM: NCCL) is pleased to provide a general update on the planned steps …
+Ncondezi Energy Limited (“Ncondezi” or the “Company”) (AIM: NCCL) is pleased to announce its audited final results for the year …

 MC Mining (AIM: MCM) – Coal mining in South Africa